Complex Geometry

 3. Complex and almost complex manifolds

-5. Kodaira dimension and Siegel's theorem
+5. Holomorphic bundles, Kodaira dimension and Siegel's theorem

 6. Divisors and blow-ups